Allegsumaga/Allegsu/README.md

 - :zap: My hobbies are playing games, read & study or solve issues through random codes or applications.

-- :mailbox: How to reach me: Working on that…
+- :mailbox: How to reach me: working on that…

 </div>
 </div>